 about the author

 is a manager at PayPal.
 Previously, he worked as a senior full-stack engineer at Uber, as a data engineer at small startups, and as a software engineer at Teradata.
 Over the years, he has been on both sides of the table in numerous system design interviews.
-Zhiyong has also received prized job offers from prominent companies such as Amazon and Apple.
+Zhiyong has also received prized job offers from prominent companies such as Amazon, Apple and Bytedance/TikTok.